-> Sunset and Yellow River or Huanghe River, Photo by Gu Cheng.
+Sunset of Huanghe River, Photo by Gu Cheng.

-> 黄河怒浪连天来，大响谹谹如殷雷。Wen Tingyun (about 812 — 866)
+黄河怒浪连天来，大响谹谹如殷雷。Wen Tingyun (about 812 — 866)

-> The angry surges of Yellow River rushing from the sky, like roaring thunder striking on earth.
+The angry surges of Yellow River are rushing from the sky, like roaring thunder striking earth.

-> 吹沙走浪几千里，转侧屋闾无处求。Wang An'shi (1021 — 1086)
+吹沙走浪几千里，转侧屋闾无处求。Wang An'shi (1021 — 1086)

-> Surges and winds rush sand (of Yellow River) for thousands of miles, the flood takes away homes of millions.
+Surges and winds rush sand (of Yellow River) for thousands of miles, and the flood takes away the homes of millions of people.

-> 九曲黄河万里沙，浪淘风簸自天涯。Liu Yuxi (772 — 842)
+九曲黄河万里沙，浪淘风簸自天涯。Liu Yuxi (772 — 842)

 Nine Bends Yellow River carries tens of thousands of miles of sands, the waves surge by the wind coming from afar.